Baylor-G-R-O-U-P-F-I-V-E/HotelProject/BUGS.md

       already have, then the modify cannot go through because the room is already tied to the reservation we are trying to modify.
         * Fix: Don't require all cells to be filled
+* Modify reservation does not check that start/end dates are before today
+    * Fix: we should only allow people to make reservations for today

 Delete Reservation